kablekompany/Kable-Kogs/README.md

   -- Then add the cog you want: --
   - `[p]cog install Kable-Kogs <name_of_cog>`
-    -- *redeact all formatting caveats, and [p]=prefix* --
+    -- *redact all formatting caveats, and [p]=prefix* --

 ## Cog Menu

-- These are "*here, will be here, or are listed* ***with the intent*** to place them here but otherwise I was lazy, forgot, or was loking to get one over on the niche community that would find themselves in this repo", but I digress....
+- These are "*here, will be here, or are listed* ***with the intent*** to place them here but otherwise I was lazy, forgot, or was looking to get one over on the niche community that would find themselves in this repo", but I digress....

 ---
 | Name | Description |